emmeryn/aero15-linux/readme.md

       VAProfileVC1Advanced            :	VAEntrypointVLD
 ```
 This means if you're using the HDMI output you don't get hardware VP9 decode acceleration...T_T.
+Update: If you're on `prime-select nvidia`, you'll get the above.
+If you're on `prime-select intel`, you'll get VP9 hardware decode support.

 ### HDMI Output
 The Aero 15's HDMI port is hardwired to the dGPU.
 Thus (as of nVidia 390.77), you need to **enable the nVidia dGPU** to use the HDMI port.